Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity: Introduction

 We stress for the reader that while the conceptual ramifications of our argument may be immense, the phenomenological implications may still be very small.
-Physics works very well of course and our proposal would manifest experimentally as a correction to the Born rule controlled by a dimensionful parameter, just as special relativity correction to Newtonian physics are controlled by $c$, general relativistic corrections to special relativity are controlled by $G$, and quantum mechanical corrections to classical physics are controlled by $\hbar$.
-The Born rule is experimentally verified to only a part in $10^3$, while theoretically the dimensionful parameter is not necessarily the Planck scale \cite{Berglund:2023vrm}.
+Our proposal would manifest experimentally as a correction to the Born rule controlled by a dimensionful parameter, just as corrections to classical non-gravitational Newtonian physics are controlled by $c$, $G$, and $\hbar$.
+The Born rule is experimentally verified to only $10^{-3}$, while theoretically the dimensionful parameter need not be the Planck scale~\cite{Berglund:2023vrm}.
 This leaves ample room for fruitful explorations.
-Finally, we fully acknowledge that there is a long history of arguments about the Born rule with varying assumptions that may remain valid even after further critical examination in the context of quantum gravity.
-Our argument is not that the Born rule \textit{must} become dynamical.
-We merely argue there is a conceptual tension with other principles, certain theoretical arguments don't hold upon careful examination, and hence the question should be determined by experiment as, curiously, this is an experimentally relatively unexplored area.
+Finally, we fully acknowledge that there are arguments for the Born rule that may remain valid even after further critical examination in the context of quantum gravity.

+We do not claim that the Born rule \textit{must} become dynamical.
+Rather, we merely argue there is a conceptual tension with other principles, certain theoretical arguments which do not hold upon careful examination, and that the question should be determined by experiment, as this is a surprisingly unexplored experimental area.